 Quartier des Tanneurs

 This area is probably the most charming in Strasbourg.
-It is also known as “La Petite France”, and it has become a UNESCO World Heritage sight.
+It is also known as “La Petite France”, and it has become a UNESCO World Heritage site.

 Interested in both architecture and art?
 Then you will love this attraction in Strasbourg!